Chalcopyrite on Sphalerite

 From an older European collection, these are well formed, fine Chalcopyrites with some complex Galena all dusted with Calcites.
 The original label lists this as from Rodna, but it is unlike any other example we have seen from the locale, and unlike any of the better known Romanian localities (Cavnic, Turt etc).
 As often happens with old collections we can not always fully trust the locality information, but if correct this is especially fine for the locality and a significant older Roumanian piece with character.
 Undamaged.
 The Chalcopyrites reach 2.6 CM and are textbook sharp.

 An outstanding cabinet display piece of fine, large (to 4.5 CM) crystals of iridescent Chalcopyrite on contrasting Sphalerite.
 Although Chalcopyrite is a common mineral, great crystals especially large ones are surprisingly rare.
 The patina and metallic color play make this especially attractive.
 An older Casapalca specimen in fine condition overall, with a few small chips mostly on outer edges.
 As Chalcopyrite is very brittle it is rare to have such large crystals in this fine condition.

 A delicate and esthetic classic.
-The early French Creek Chalcos are distinctive and very much sought after, they are definately the most desired US chalcopyrites.
+The early French Creek Chalcos are distinctive and very much sought after, they are definitely the most desired US Chalcopyrites.
 The skeletal growth structures make very intricate geometric forms that are well presented here.
-The enstatite crystals reach 1.6 CM and are all terminated.
-These make a fine contrast and the overall presentaion is very fine.
+The Enstatite crystals reach 1.6 CM and are all terminated.
+These make a fine contrast and the overall presentation is very fine.